 Photographs must accompany the application and clearly document interior and exterior conditions before and after the rehabilitation.
 Include views of each exterior elevation and all major interior spaces, typical minor spaces, and significant details such as porches, mantelpieces, staircases, etc. A set of photographs of the completed project must be included with the request for final certification.
-Photographs must be color prints at least 4″x6″ (35 mm recommended).
+Photographs must be color prints at least 4″x6″ on photo paper.
 Polaroids and photocopies do not provide images of suitable quality.
-Do not email digital photos or send images burned to a CD.

 Claiming the Credit

 MDAH will issue a certificate verifying the eligible credit, and this certificate shall be attached to all income tax returns on which the credit is claimed.
 If the amount of the tax credit exceeds the total state income tax liability for the year in which the rehabilitated property is placed in service, the unused tax credit may be carried forward for the ten succeeding tax years.

 For more information contact Katherine Anderson by email or call 601-576-6912.